EXCHANGE Choreography Festival | MORE THAN MOVEMENT

 Exchange Choreography Festival is seeking submissions for a weekend of artistic exchange of ideas and movement,

-All works submitted will perform on a proscenium stage distilled to space and simple "one-look" lighting for a series of informal performances.
-Following the informal viewings, artists are invited to join a round table discussion about ideas and ways of working.
-Works must be original and no more than 12 minutes in length.
+All works submitted will perform in a blackbox stage distilled to space and informal lighting for a series of choreographic showings.
+Following the informal viewings, artists and audience are invited to join a round table discussion about the works' ideas and ways of working.
+Dances must be original and no more than 12 minutes in length.
 All Presenting Artists leave the festival with professional quality photos and video of your performance free of charge.

 Past Featured Artists: